Liouvillian solutions for second order linear differential equations with Laurent polynomial coefficient: Acknowledgements

 \section{Acknowledgements}

 The authors acknowledge the support of Universidad Nacional de Colombia.
-The initial stages of this research were funded by Colciencias project ``Estructuras lineales en geometr\'ia y topolog\'ia'' 776-2017 code 57708 (Hermes UN 38300) and also supported by Universidad Sim\'on Bol\'ivar.
+The initial stages of this research were funded by Colciencias project ``Estructuras lineales en geometr\'ia y topolog\'ia'' 776-2017 code 57708 (Hermes UN 38300).
+P.A-H was supported in the final stage by FONDOCYT project ``Localizaci\'on de valores propios de H-Matrices'' code 2016-2017-057.
 The computations in this paper were performed by using Maple\textsuperscript{TM}.
+We also acknowledge the contribution of the anonymous refereees who make important suggestions that helped to improve the quality of this paper.